-Performance outcomes Acceptable outcomes PO1 Tidal works that is private marine development does not result in adverse impacts to tidal land.
-Editor's note: In addressing this performance outcome, the applicant should comply with the performance criteria and acceptable standards set out in the Operational Policy Building and engineering standards for tidal works, Department of Environment and Heritage Protection, 2013.
-Editor's note: Applications should be supported by a report certified by an RPEQ to demonstrate compliance with this performance outcome.
+Performance outcomes Acceptable outcomes PO1 Tidal works that is private marine development does not result in adverse impacts to tidal land.Editor's note: In addressing this performance outcome, the applicant should comply with the performance criteria and acceptable standards set out in the Operational Policy Building and engineering standards for tidal works, Department of Environment and Heritage Protection, 2013.Editor's note: Applications should be supported by a report certified by an RPEQ to demonstrate compliance with this performance outcome.
 AO1.1 The location and design of tidal works that is private marine development: is on private land abutting tidal water and used for property access purposes occupies the minimum area reasonably required for its designed purpose is not to be roofed or otherwise covered does not require the construction of coastal protection works, shoreline or riverbank hardening or dredging for marine access does not adversely impact on public safety or public access and use of the foreshore.
-PO2 Development does not result in the disposal of material dredged from an artificial AO2.1 The design and construction of the artificial waterway includes onsite provisions for drying, re-handling and disposal of dredged material on site to

-Performance outcomes Acceptable outcomes waterway into coastal waters, with the exception of: reclamation works, or coastal protection works, or the maintenance of an existing artificial waterway and the at-sea disposal of material that has previously been approved for the waterway. facilitate the timely disposal to land or re-use.
-PO3 The design and construction of an artificial waterway maintains coastal landforms.
-AO3.1 The design and construction of the artificial waterway provides for sand bypassing where this is necessary to prevent erosion of adjacent coasts and minimise sedimentation of the waterway.
-AND AO3.2 Clean sand accumulating within an artificial waterway is returned to PO4 Development that involves dredging the active beach system, rather than disposed on land.
-AO4.1 A management plan for the development: includes and complies with a management plan that demonstrates how environmental impacts will be managed and mitigated, and how the requirements of the National Assessment Guidelines for Dredging , Australian Government Department of the Environment, Water, Heritage and the Arts, 2009, will be met. directs the operation of the development identifies disposal methods and disposal sites for the removed material for the construction and operational phases of the development outlines how any adverse effects from extraction activities on sediment transport processes or adjacent coastal landforms will be mitigated or otherwise remediated by suitably planned and implemented beach nourishment and rehabilitation works.
-Editor's note: The suitability of the dredged sediment for ocean disposal is to follow the assessment of potential contaminants under the National assessment guidelines for dredging , Australian Government Department of the Environment, Water, Heritage and the Arts, 2009.
-AND AO4.2 For land based disposal of dredged material, any area used for storing, dewatering, drying or rehandling dredged material as outlined in the dredge management plan is: of sufficient size for the projected volume of dredged material from relevant capital or maintenance dredging protected from future development that would compromise the use of the area for its intended purpose of material storage and dewatering.
-AO4.3 For at-sea disposal of suitable dredged material, the dredge management plan specifies that material is placed at a dredged material disposal site only if it is demonstrated that it is not feasible to: dispose of the material above the high water mark, if the material is from maintenance works for an existing artificial waterway for which at-sea disposal was previously approved, or keep the dredged material within the active sediment transport system for the locality, or use the material for beach nourishment or another beneficial purpose.
-AO4.4 For at-sea disposal of dredged material where the marine spoil disposal site is a retentive (i.e. non-dispersive) site, the disposal site identified in the dredge management plan has the capacity to hold and retain the material within its boundaries during construction and operation of the development.
-Editor's note: The use of dredged material for a beneficial purpose could include development of port or other marine facilities, use for construction or industrial
+PO2 Development does not result in the disposal of material dredged from an artificial AO2.1 The design and construction of the artificial waterway includes onsite provisions for drying, re-handling and disposal of dredged material on site to ceptable outcomes cilitate the timely disposal to land or re-use. material that has previously been approved for the waterway. waterway maintains coastal landforms. sai an AN AO 93.2 Clean sand accumulating within an artificial waterway is returned to PO4 Development that involves dredging AO includes and complies with a management plan (1) that demonstrates how environmental impacts (2) will be managed and mitigated, and how the requirements of the National Assessment (3) Guidelines for Dredging, Australian Government (3) Department of the Environment, Water, Heritage and the Arts, 2009, will be met.
+Edi ANN AO dee dee (1) (2) (3) (1) (2) (3) (2) (3) (3) (4) (4) (5) (4) (5) (5) (6) (5) (6) (7) (7) (6) (7) (7) (7) (7) (7) (7) (7) (8) (7) (7) (7) (9) (7) (7) (7) (1) (2) (8) (1) (1) (1) (2) (2) (2) (3) (3) (1) (2) (3) (3) (3) ( identifies disposal methods and disposal sites for the removed material for the construction and operational phases of the development outlines how any adverse effects from extraction activities on sediment transport processes or adjacent coastal landforms will be mitigated or otherwise remediated by suitably planned and implemented beach nourishment and rehabilitation works. itor's note: The suitability of the dredged sediment for ocean disposal is to follow the sessment of potential contaminants under the National assessment guidelines for edging, Australian Government Department of the Environment, Water, Heritage and e Arts, 2009.
+10 04.2 For land based disposal of dredged material, any area used for storing, watering, drying or rehandling dredged material as outlined in the dredge anagement plan is: of sufficient size for the projected volume of dredged material from relevant capital or maintenance dredging protected from future development that would compromise the use of the area for its intended purpose of material storage and dewatering.
+10 04.3 For at-sea disposal of suitable dredged material, the dredge anagement plan specifies that material is placed at a dredged material sposal site only if it is demonstrated that it is not feasible to: dispose of the material above the high water mark, if the material is from maintenance works for an existing artificial waterway for which at-sea disposal was previously approved, or keep the dredged material within the active sediment transport system for the locality, or use the material for beach nourishment or another beneficial purpose.